pombredanne/Jexpr/README.md

             Operator = OperationOperator.And
         }
     },
-    ResultExpression = new List<OperationExpression>
+    ResultExpression = new List<ExpressionGroup>
     {
-        new OperationExpression
+        new ExpressionGroup
         {
             Criteria = new List<AbstractExpression>
             {